top of page

 Awards and Experience

 Vanessa has received numerous awards including the Russell J. and Dorothy S. Bilinski Fellowship, Crossing Latinidades Mellon Humanities Fellowship, University of Arizona Hispanic Alumni Graduate Scholarship, and the University of Arizona Graduate Access Fellowship.
 She was a member of the Crossing Latinidades working group "The Latinx Past: Archive, Memory, and Speculation" and participated in the 2022 Crossing Latinidades Summer Institute at The University of Illinois at Chicago.
-She has organized and participated in multiple panels and roundtables at various national and international conferences including the American Anthropological Association Annual Meeting, the Latinx Studies Association conference, the Mujeres Activas en Letras y Cambio Social Summer Institute, and the National Association for Chicana and Chicano Studies conference.
-Vanessa has previously served as Graduate Teaching Associate in her department for two years, leading multiple discussion sections in three different undergraduate courses for four semesters.
-She also has an article titled "Intergenerational Displacement and Diaspora from Aguililla, Michoacán: Archives, Collective Memory, and Survivance" scheduled for publication in Winter 2025 in the Pasados: Recovering Histories, Imagining Latinidad journal.
+She has organized and participated in multiple panels and roundtables at various national and international conferences including the American Anthropological Association Annual Meeting, Latinx Studies Association Conference, Mujeres Activas en Letras y Cambio Social Summer Institute, Native American and Indigenous Studies Association Conference, National Association for Chicana and Chicano Studies Conference, and the Latin American Studies Association Conference.
+She is a co-founding member of the P'urhépecha Studies Collective along with her colleagues Dr. Mario Gómez-Zamora, Dr. Mintzi Martínez-Rivera, Dr. Gabriela Spears-Rico, Dr. Luis Urrieta, Dr. Fabian Romero, Dr. Pavel Shlossberg, Rosario Niniz-Silva, and Lorena Gonzalez.
+Vanessa previously served as Graduate Teaching Associate in the MAS department for two years, leading multiple discussion sections in three different undergraduate courses for four semesters.
+Additionally, her first academic article titled "Intergenerational Displacement and Diaspora from Aguililla, Michoacán: Archives, Collective Memory, and Survivance" was recently published in the Winter 2024 issue of the Pasados: Recovering Histories, Imagining Latinidad journal.